-At United Way, one of our most important goals is to increase the percentage of elementary students who are reading at grade level.
-By enhancing a child's reading skills, we're increasing the likelihood he or she will graduate from high school and do so on time.
+At United Way, one of our most important goals is to increase the percentage of elementary school students who are reading at grade level.
+By enhancing a child's reading skills, we're increasing the likelihood they will graduate from high school and do so on time.

-To ensure more children enter school ready to learn and succeed academically, United Way launched the Grade Level Reading Initiative in 2013.
-Among the initiatives is to close the readiness gap for children who begin school far behind counterparts in wealthier families.
-The initiative also aims to provide enriching activities and reading materials to low-income children who might need academic reinforcement during the summer months.
+To ensure more children enter school ready to learn and succeed academically, United Way launched the Grade-Level Reading Initiative (GRLI) in 2013.
+The initiative aims to provide enriching activities and reading materials to academically challenged children who might need academic reinforcement and motivation.
+The initiative currently focuses on two strategies to increase reading proficiency -- year-round book distributions and Vello, an innovative online tutoring program.
+The initiative is also aimed at promoting literacy in the community, building children’s at-home libraries, and is devoted to student success.